4 Statistical methods for replication assessment

 4.10 Small Telescopes (Simonsohn, 2015)

-If the \(y_{rep}\) is lower (i.e., the upper bound of the confidence interval) than the small effect (\(\theta_{small} = 0.5\)) we conclude that the effect is probably so tiny that could not have been detected by the original study.
-Thus there is no evidence for a replication.
+If the \(\theta_{r}\) is statistically significantly lower than \(d_{33\%} = 0.5\) we conclude that the effect is probably so small that could not have been detected by the original study.

 We can use the custom small_telescope() function on simulated data: